 - Where required or authorised under law.

-MI may also provide third parties with aggregated, de-identified information that does not include personal information.
+MI may also provide third parties with aggregated, de-identified data that does not include personal information.

 MI will not sell, rent or market personal information to third parties.